U.S. gunman kills three young Muslims; motive disputed

 On Facebook, Hicks’ profile picture reads “Atheists for Equality” and he frequently posted quotes critical of religion.
 On Jan.
 20 he posted a photo of a .38-caliber revolver that he said was loaded and belonged to him.

-Hicks’ wife, Karen Hicks, told reporters at a news conference that her husband had been locked in a longstanding dispute over parking and the killings had nothing to do with religion.
+Hicks’s wife Karen Hicks told reporters at a news conference that her husband had been locked in a longstanding dispute over parking and the killings had nothing to do with religion.
 She said Hicks was not hateful and believed “everyone is equal.”

 Barakat’s family urged the shooting be investigated as a hate crime and said the three were killed with shots to the head.